Mandahla Rose

-Mandahla Rose is an Australian actress, best known for the films All About E (2015), Forever Not Maybe (2020) and For the Love of Jessee (2020).
-Her work in Forever Not Maybe and the short film The Paradise Road (2024) saw her win Best Actress awards in 2020 and 2024.
-Her other notable credits include the multi-award-winning Australian/British film Oranges and Sunshine (2010).
+Mandahla Rose is an Australian actress best known for the films All About E (2015), Forever Not Maybe (2020), and For the Love of Jessee (2020).
+Her performances in Forever Not Maybe and the short film The Paradise Road (2024) earned her Best Actress awards in 2020 and 2024, respectively.
+Other notable credits include the Australian/British film Oranges and Sunshine (2010).

 Career

-Parts in commercials and music videos led to small parts in films, including Oranges and Sunshine alongside Emily Watson, and eventually to Rose landing the lead role in the 2015 independent film All About E (directed by Louise Wadley).
+Rose's appearances in commercials and music videos led to minor film roles, including a part alongside Emily Watson in Oranges and Sunshine (2010).
+These opportunities eventually led to the lead role in Louise Wadley's 2015 independent film, All About E.

-The success of that film helped Rose make connections in Los Angeles, where she relocated to in 2016.
-Once in California, she picked up more work, including lead roles in the films For the Love of Jessee (2020) and Forever Not Maybe (2020), the latter of which landed her a Best Actress award at NoHo Cinefest.
-But where she is most often seen is playing lesbian characters in short films and web series, of which she has appeared in more than 15 of the former and 10 of the latter to date, including Crazy Bitches (2019), the Emmy Award-winning Venice: the Series (2019–2025) and The Paradise Road (2024), for which she won Best Actress at the 10th Hollywood International Diversity Film Festival in 2024.

-February 2025 saw Rose reprise the character of Zoë in Season 7 of Venice: the Series, after the web series had a six-year hiatus.
+Following the success of All About E, Rose established professional connections in Los Angeles, moving there in 2016.
+Her career in California expanded to include lead roles in For the Love of Jessee (2020) and Forever Not Maybe (2020), with the latter earning her a Best Actress award at NoHo Cinefest.

+Rose is recognized for her work in over 15 short films and 10 web series, often playing lesbian characters.
+Notable projects include Crazy Bitches (2019), the Emmy Award-winning Venice: the Series (2019–2025) and The Paradise Road (2024), for which she won Best Actress at the 10th Hollywood International Diversity Film Festival.
+In February 2025, Rose reprised her role as Zoë in season seven of Venice: the Series following the show's six-year hiatus.

+Rose has several credits as crew on TV and film productions, usually serving as production assistant or first or second camera assistant.

 Early life

 Rose lived in foster care from the age of six.
-At the age of eight, she was placed with two nuns, from the Dominican Order, which became a long-term foster placement.
-She lived with them until the age of 19.
+Between the ages of eight and nineteen, she was in a long-term foster placement under two nuns from the Dominican Order.

 Personal life

-Rose is a lesbian.
-She was in a relationship with bisexual actress Nicole Pacent (Criminal Minds), with whom she co-parents a son, for five years after they met at Clexacon 2018.
-Rose and Pacent both appeared in the 2019 web series Passage.
+Rose dates women.
+She was in a relationship with bisexual actress Nicole Pacent for five years after meeting at Clexacon and co-parents a son with her.
+Rose and Pacent appeared in the 2019 web series Passage.